There’s no such thing as a silly question!

 On longer trips most vessel bake their own bread and have big freezers and cool grocery storage areas.
 We think all the boats we work with will amaze you with their food, but some are real foodie specialist, using organic or local produce or catching their own seafood.
 Check our our customer reviews for each individual vessel to get a flavour of how good the catering is.

 On small vessels you may need a car lighter attachment for a 12 volt circuit off the ships domestic batteries; the larger vessels mostly have 240 volts electricity, when the generators or engine are running.
 Be prepared for square pin UK or European sockets, ask for vessel specific details.
 Sometimes the sockets are in every cabin, or you might have to wait your turn in a communal area.
+Bringing a rechargeable battery pack can be very useful, but we’d also highly recommend just letting your phone battery die and having a break from it!

 Some ships have a WC en suite to your cabin, or it might be in a corridor nearby.
 On bigger ships there may be a loo at main deck level.